elishacloud/Silent-Hill-2-Enhancements/BuildSound/BGM/README.md

-# SFX Builder for Silent Hill 2
+# BGM Builder for Silent Hill 2

 ### Description:
 The BGM files in Silent Hill 2 on the PC are stored in multiple adx and aix format files which are all located in the `Silent Hill 2\data\sound\adx` folder and associated subfolders. adx is a compressed audio format used mostly in console video games. aix is a multiplexed file that includes several adx file streams.
 Just like the Dialog files, Silent Hill 2 supports both wav and adx for these files.
 However since all of these files need to loop and Silent Hill 2 does not support looping wav files these need to be in the lower quality adx format.